saudborg/GGS-CoffeSystem/README.md

 - Starts the [RabbitMq Server](https://www.rabbitmq.com/install-generic-unix.html)

 ### How to use
-To exectute the system you just have to run [Application.java](https://github.com/saudborg/GGS-CoffeeSystem/blob/master/src/main/java/com/sauloborges/ggs/Application.java).
+To execute the system you need run [Application.java](https://github.com/saudborg/GGS-CoffeeSystem/blob/master/src/main/java/com/sauloborges/ggs/Application.java).
 The system will read the variables on application.context like:
 - How many programmers would you like to test?
 EX: 100, 200, 500, 1000
 - Would you like to print details about each step?
 EX: